 Your customer base isn’t thinking like a marketer, so how will they what to send if you don’t tell them?

-4. Collect Your Content & Get Verification to Use It
+4. Organize Your Content Collection & Get Verification to Use It

 The ideas are in place, you’re engaging your audience–it’s campaign time, right?